Located halfway between Milwaukee and Chicago, Racine is worth a visit.

 Reefpoint Brew House has great views of the boat harbor.
 2 Christopher Columbus Causeway.

-After the tasting at The Benjamin Beer Co., stop in down the street at Olde Madrid, 418 6th St., for tapas and paella.
+Stop in at Olde Madrid, 418 6th St., for tapas and paella.